 How to cope with anxiety in an anxious world.

 But regardless of the likelihood of threat, the aftermath can be hugely detrimental.
-Many of my clients have been left feeling uncomfortable about large crowds, attending public events and even taking public transport.
+Many of my clients have been left feeling uncomfortable about large crowds, attending public events and even taking public transport after a terrorist attack.
 For those who suffer with anxiety already, it has been particularly challenging.

 It’s common for us all to be affected by anxiety.